-The following table reveals the fees payable to the Big Four audit firms for non-audit work performed in 2012:
+The following table reveals the fees payable to the Big Four audit firms for non-audit work performed in 2013:

-In 2012, a survey was conducted on the satisfaction with the service received from the main auditor during the 2011 audit.
-A series of conclusions have been drawn from this survey and will help to improve the work carried out jointly with the main auditor.
+Like in past years, during 2013 a survey was conducted on the satisfaction with the service received from the main auditor during the 2012 audit.
+A series of conclusions have been drawn from this survey and will help to improve the work carried out jointly with the external auditor.